i2-open/i2scim/README.md

 i2scim supports the following features:

-* Dynamic schema support - i2scim can support schema files (as decribed in RFC7643) which can beloaded at boot time.
+* Dynamic schema support - i2scim can support schema files (as described in RFC7643) which can be loaded at boot time.
 The server will automatically create endpoints and persistence mappings to support the provided json configuration.
-* Full SCIMV2 (RFC7644) protocol support including JSON Patch.
+* Full SCIM V2 (RFC7644) protocol support including JSON Patch.
 Bulk support is planned for a future release.
 * Support for HTTP HEAD method and HTTP Conditional [RFC7232] qualifiers.
 * Kubernetes deployment using docker on Intel and ARM64 (e.g. Raspberry Pi).
 * DevOps Health, Liveness and performance interceptor support ready (e.g. grafana)